-The spread of the Internet, smart products and cloud-based services provide opportunities for digitalization to break into the traditional markets.
+The spread of the Internet, smart products and cloud-based services provide opportunities for digitalisation to break into the traditional markets.
 Several examples have shown that the development of technology is an unstoppable process.
-Every industry proved that digitalization is a value proposition for a market leader company.
+Every industry proved that digitalisation is a value proposition for a market leader company.

 Today, the fourth industrial revolution expands the industrial environment at an exponential rate and smart products appear in the traditional market.
 Smart devices prove that it is more and more important to know how to use a device.

 The third industrial revolution provided opportunities for multinational companies to grow internationally.
 This new multinational environment and the continuous development of IT enabled to generate more and more collection of data.
 With big data analysis human behaviour, shopping habits and personalized information are much easier to analyse today than 100 years ago.
-Big data analysis gives back the shared information’s in technology, products and services to the market in return.
+Big data analysis gives back the information to the market in the form of technologies, products and services.

-In the first wave of the fourth industrial revolution showed dynamic improvement for computers, smartphones and tablets.
+The first wave of the fourth industrial revolution showed dynamic improvement for computers, smartphones and tablets.
 During this revolution several new mobile applications appeared in the market.
-In the first wave the IT industry focused for gaming applications.
-In the next wave traditional devices began to be supplied with unique digital functions through cloud-based services.
+In the first wave, the IT industry focused on gaming applications.
+In the next wave, traditional devices began to be equipped with unique digital features through cloud-based services.

-The fourth industrial revolution opened new markets for industry-specified applications, platforms and services.
-Smart devices have become the inevitable relationship of cloud-based services.
-The Industry 4.0 is a new opportunity to improve further traditional markets such as construction industry.
+The fourth industrial revolution opened new markets for industry-specific applications, platforms and services.
+Cloud-based services have become an indispensable part of smart devices.
+The Industry 4.0 is a new opportunity to improve traditional markets such as the construction industry.

 What is happening in the European Union?